 So, if you too have been putting off your cardio because you can’t handle the heat, we’ve rounded up some of the best warm weather running gear below.
 From loose, breathable T-shirts to a handful of helpful accessories to get you on your way, this is the best running gear for summer.

-Pull on a lightweight, wicking T-shirt or vest
+Pull on a heatwave friendly top or T-shirt

 Let’s start by unzipping that trusty winter running fleece and pulling that jogging sweater off over your head.
 Making yourself sweat may be key to losing weight, but keep too many layers on when running in the summertime and you’ll do yourself a mischief.
 So, even if there’s a nip in the air when you step outside your door, don’t reach for an extra layer.
 And the layers you are wearing should be lightweight, breathable and able to wick moisture away from your skin.